FMassin/SeisComP-config-basic-training/README.md

 ```
 You will be asked to described your last changes in your default text editor.
 Do it, save and exit to save your changes.

-# How to add your system
+# How to add your backup online

 ```
 cd $SEISCOMP_ROOT